 - Entertainment must be inclusive and accessible to everyone within the premises

 - If applicable, Council Permit to be obtained.

 Council aims to support local businesses and to contribute to positive economic and social outcomes for the municipality.
 Applications will close at 4pm on Friday, 11 June 2021 or sooner if funding is fully allocated.

 - Acquittal and Payment on completion of the activity

 - Successful applicants will enter into a Funding Agreement with Council.
 Successful applicants are responsible to ensure they manage the entertainment and abide by COVID-safe rules and regulations.

 - Entertainment to occur before the 31 December 2021

 - Late applications are unable to be accepted

 It is a condition of the support or funding that Council is recognised as a sponsor and acknowledged on promotional material.

-The entertainment must occur before receiving reimbursement from Council and an invoice for the cost of the entertainment must be provided alongside a verification by the entertainer (form provided).
+The entertainment must occur before receiving reimbursement from Council and an invoice for the cost of the entertainment (up to $500 per grant) must be provided alongside a verification by the entertainer (form provided).
 The invoice must include the unique purchase order number.